kwertyops/byte-of-python/src/2Dlist_applications.md

 <img src="img/2Dlists/pixels.png" alt="Visual demonstrating how images are composed of pixels" class="center", width="500">
 </figure>

 Third, sometimes information is best organized in a grid.
+In these cases, the data would be stored in a 2D list.
 For example, here's a table that stores the temperature recorded by several different sensors at several times of day:
 <figure>
 <img src="img/2Dlists/temperatures.png" alt="Table of temperatures for several sensors at several times" class="center", width="500">
 </figure>